dennwill/patungan/README.md

 ## How to Use

 1. **Add Items**: Start by adding the items from your bill with their respective prices and quantities
-2. **Add Participants**: Add the names of all people who will share the costs
+2. **Configure Fees**: (Optional) Add service charges and taxes if applicable
-3. **Configure Fees**: (Optional) Add service charges and taxes if applicable
+3. **Add Participants**: Add the names of all people who will share the costs
 4. **Claim Items**: Assign each item to the participants who will share it.
 Items can be shared among multiple people
-5. **View Summary**: See the final breakdown showing how much each person owes
+5. **View Summary**: See the final breakdown showing how much each person owes.
+User can opt to copy, or export it to an image.

 ## Bilingual Support